Skip to content

 The Day The World Changed Forever

-Ask just about anyone over the age of 65 and they’ll know where they were on this terrible day.
+Ask just about anyone over 65, and they’ll know where they were on this terrible day.

-In October 1965, there were rumors around the Somerset Hills of Jackie sightings.
+In October 1965, rumors existed around the Somerset Hills of Jackie’s sightings.
 The Secret Service was with her as she had lunch at the Far Hills Inn.
-Then, later that month, the secretary for Jacqueline B. Kennedy confirmed that the former first lady was “leasing a small farmhouse in the Bernardsville-Peapack area for the fall and winter months.”
+Later that month, the secretary for Jacqueline B. Kennedy confirmed that the former first lady was “leasing a small farmhouse in the Bernardsville-Peapack area for the fall and winter months.”
 The rental was a 10‐room “badly made‐over barn” rented from Mr. & Mrs. Douglas Burden.
-The Bernardsville News reported it with a front page story on Thursday, Oct.
+The Bernardsville News reported it with a front-page story on Thursday, Oct.
 21, 1965.

 The first rental of Jacqueline Kennedy in the Somerset Hills was in Bernardsville, New Jersey.
 Source: Arcadia Publishing